Quick tip: A high Hb is often not due to a primary haematological problem.

 Referral to haematology should be considered in patients with a persistently elevated haemoglobin in the absence of a respiratory cause (or if the Haematocrit is over 0.48 (48%) in females or 0.52 (52%) in males, discussion should be had with haematology).

 If contacting a haematology on-call service before referring the patient consider asking if testing for JAK2 V617F mutation would be appropriate as this may improve efficiency of haematology outpatient review.
+This is an acquired mutation presented in around 95% of patients with polycythaemia vera.

 An urgent referral should be sent in those presenting with thrombosis or symptoms of hyperviscosity for urgent venesection.
 Aspirin is recommended in primary polycythaemia but not secondary polycythaemia, after the appropriate risk assessment for risks and benefits of aspirin use.